-Because of the ambiguity of the above process, check out this website and this recent NY Times article for some moral hazard.
+Because of the ambiguity of the above process, check out this website and this recent NY Times article for some moral hazards.
 As with any oligopoly, the heart of the issue is around the system that has evolved and incentives being in the wrong places.

-P.S., The Price We Pay is set to hit the shelves in about a week and does an Unshakeable like job of educating people on where healthcare originate and the models of care that are providing optimism for affordable and quality care.
+P.S., The Price We Pay is set to hit the shelves in about a week and does an Unshakeable job of educating people on where healthcare originates and the models of care that are providing optimism for affordable and quality care.
 That book, this podcast, and my current occupation are the foundation for the content of this post.
-Lastly, if you are a small to medium-sized business trying to manage how to find quality and affordable healthcare for your employees, check out Health Rosetta to find an independent insurance broker.
+Lastly, if you are a small to a medium-sized business trying to manage how to find quality and affordable healthcare for your employees, check out Health Rosetta to find an independent insurance broker.

 One thought on “The pharmacy benefit manager and private equity firm will see you now”